-In addition to containing potent antioixdants that slow the aging process, curcumin promotes the formation of proteins that create smooth, supple skin.
+In addition to containing potent antioxidants that slow the aging process, curcumin promotes the formation of proteins that create smooth, supple skin.

 I love turmeric for all of the reasons above and so many more!
-I make sure to get as much turmeric as I can by adding it to stir-fries, curries, and drinks such as this low-carb Keto Golden Turmeric Latte made with coconut milk.
+I make sure to get as much turmeric as I can by adding it to stir-fries, curries, and keto drinks such as this low-carb Keto Golden Turmeric Latte made with coconut milk.

-Here are some of my easy paleo recipes that use turmeric!
+Here are some of my easy low-carb paleo recipes that use turmeric!